topcoder-platform/platform-ui/README.md

 e.g. `GAME-174 Upload Badge Image Fix -> dev`

-PRs should also have description that includes a link to the Jira ticket and a summary of what the PR is changing.
+PRs should also have a description that includes a link to the Jira ticket and a summary of what the PR is changing.

 ### Branching